DoD-Platform-One/gitlab/chart/doc/quickstart/index.md

 You can access GitLab at `gitlab.domain.tld`.
 For example, if you set `global.hosts.domain=my.domain.tld`, then you would visit `gitlab.my.domain.tld`.

-In order to sign in, we'll need to collect the password for the `root` user.
+To sign in, you must collect the password for the `root` user.
 This is automatically generated at installation time, and stored in a Kubernetes Secret.
 Let's fetch that password from the secret, and decode it: